 What are your fees?

-My fees vary based on the type of service (home visit, office visit, initial evaluation, follow-up, etc).
+My fees vary based on the type of service (consultation, therapy visit, parent consultation, etc.).
 Please contact me to discuss fees for services that interest you.
 I always discuss fees in advance so there will never be any surprise charges.

 Do you accept insurance?